TAMU-AML/DSWE-Python/docs/source/installation.rst

 .. attention::

     - **AMK**: The optimal bandwidth selection algorithm i.e., the direct plug-in (DPI) approach, is not implemented yet.
-You need to pass bandwidth corresponding to each column.
+You need to provide bandwidth corresponding to each column.
     - **BayesTreePowerCurve**: This module is built on top BartPy which is a python implementation of the Bayesian additive regressions trees (BART).
 To use the BayesTreePowerCurve model, you need to install the BartPy manually.
 The BartPy package has not been updated for a long time and simple ``pip install bartypy`` sometimes does not work.
 You have to explicitly clone the repo and build from source manually.

 You can follow the following steps to install BartPy package.